-You can operate a lamp, bell, or other device with the same voltage rating as the power source, using up to 0.5 ampere current (or the rating of the power source if less).
+You can operate a lamp or other device with the same voltage rating as the power source, using up to 0.5 ampere current (or the rating of the power source if less).
 Be sure to observe polarity for DC devices.
-A 12 volt DC LED light bar, such as the Wolo model LTB10 (JC Whitney #ZX157504X, or at many auto parts stores) makes a good visual signal.
+A 12 volt DC LED light bar, such as the Wolo model LTB10 (JC Whitney #ZX157504X, or at many auto stores) makes a good visual signal.
 This uses approx. 400mA at 12VDC.
-If you prefer an audible indication, a doorbell might serve well.
-Whatever signaling device you choose, locate it where those who need to see or hear it can easily do so.